Cannabidiol (CBD) has gained popularity as it is used to treat many conditions. Let’s have a look at the legality of CBD in Northern Ireland.

 You are however free to use CBD in Northern Ireland, and the laws governing its use are similar to the laws in the rest of the United Kingdom.
 It’s important to note that Belfast’s has embraced CBD use and it happens to be one of the growing industries.

 Healthcare providers in Northern Ireland recommend CBD products to patients as the CBD products are widely accessible.
 CBD products such as sweets and oils are used globally due to the benefits linked to their usage despite there being no studies in Northern Ireland on benefits of CBD.
-Most CBD users claim that CBD helped them lessen pain and symptoms of diseases such as cancer.

 When it comes to growing cannabis in Northern Ireland, it is considered an offence.
 You must acquire a controlled domestic drug license for you to grow cannabis for CBD purpose.
 Check out recent court cases on CBD in the Republic of Ireland here.

 Has Brexit Affected CBD Trade In Northern Ireland?

 The CBD industry has grown immensely in Northern Ireland, there were noticeable changes in this industry that resulted from Brexit.
 In January 2020, the UK departed from the European Union which affected the CBD suppliers.
 The buying and usage rules were untouched.